Operational Amplifier (op-amp) in Digital Electronics

 Closed Loop Configuration –

-- Open Loop gain: Ideally op-amp should have infinite open loop gain (practically it is hundreds of thousands of times larger than the potential difference between its input terminals).
+- Open Loop gain: Ideally op-amp should have an infinite open-loop gain (practically it is hundreds of thousands of times larger than the potential difference between its input terminals).

 - Input impedance or resistance: Ideally op-amp should have infinite input resistance (practically it should be very high).